-Serbia: Legal framework for congestion management in cross-border electricity trade27.
-January 2020. / News Serbia Energy
+Serbia: Legal framework for congestion management in cross-border electricity trade, News Serbia Energy

 The availability of electricity is one of the preconditions for the survival of modern civilization.
 There are only a few commercial activities in human history that have so quickly become an inseparable element of everyday life.
 The great importance and development of energy activities is accompanied by the need to establish a legal framework, both nationally and internationally.
 In order to realise their commitments, the Energy Community Contracting Parties have taken over the implementation of EU regulations adopted in accordance with EU energy policy.
 Defining the regulatory framework establishes a special legal system – the acquis communautaire, with which all countries aiming to become EU members have to harmonize their existing regulations.